 The female can lay several hundred eggs, usually in batches, in cracks, crevices or soft soil.
 The eggs are whitish-yellow, about 2.5 mm long and 0.5 mm wide.
 They hatch in around 2 - 3 months, but this varies greatly with temperature.
 The nymphs take around 6 months to mature, but again this varies greatly with temperature.

-On the right is the Great green bush cricket, Tettigonia viridissima.
+Above is the Great green bush cricket, Tettigonia viridissima.
 It is in the Tettigoniidae family which contains all the bush crickets and katydids.
 They are found in southern England, and along the south coast of Wales.
 This one was photographed in the Dordogne in France.

 Adults tend to make short, hopping flights when disturbed, and sometimes don't even bother to fly, they just walk away.

 Stridulation is by rubbing the wings together.
 Their food is other insects.
 Eggs are laid in the soil where they overwinter and hatch the following spring.

 Above is the mole cricket, Gryllotalpa gryllotalpa, in the family Gryllotalpidae.
 There are 60 species in the world, but only one species in northern Europe, and it is 35 - 46 mm long, and is light chestnut coloured with velvety hairs.
 In the UK it is a protected species and is found in just a few locations in southern England.

 Mole crickets are usually found in damp ground near ponds, streams or lakes.
 Adults burrow in the ground making extensive tunnels just below the surface.
 Note the front legs are strongly toothed and modified for digging, and they use their rear legs to push back the soil.

 The eggs are laid in a chamber just below the surface too, so they can benefit from the heat of the sun.
 Unlike most other crickets the female has no external ovipositor.
 She lays 200 - 300 eggs, and guards and tends the young.